yasinatesim/href-and-src-convert-to-array/README.md

 ## 📖 About

-I once had to convert `src` and `src` attributes into arrays when using Yii2 Framework.
+I once had to convert `src` and `href` attributes into arrays when using Yii2 Framework.

 ### ⚙️ How To Use